tomaytotomato/spring-stateless-auth-firebase/README.md

 This project demonstrates JWT-based stateless authentication using Firebase for identity management and Vue.js for the frontend client.

+The Spring boot backend functions as a resource server and validates the JWT token with Firebase.

 ## Getting Started

 This project uses Maven to build and install the frontend and backend dependencies.
 Manual installation is not required!